CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/.github/issue_template.md

 -->

 **I'm submitting a ...**  <!--(check one with "x")-->
-- [ ] bug report => search github for a similar issue or PR before submitting
+- [ ] bug report => Check the [issues section](https://github.com/CognizantQAHub/Cognizant-Intelligent-Test-Scripter/issues?utf8=%E2%9C%93&q=) to see if it is already logged before submitting
 - [ ] feature request
 - [ ] support request => Please do not submit support request here, instead see [Gitter](https://gitter.im/Cognizant-Intelligent-Test-Scripter) or [Google Group](https://groups.google.com/forum/#!forum/cognizant-intelligent-test-scripter)